IBM/db2sock-ibmi/ILE-PROC/README.md

 Work In Progress -- (not done yet)

-1) I will create a new subdirectory in db2sock for ILE-PROC-USER, so that you may isolate your custom additions (custom calls).

-2) The additional user compiled module 'db2user' MAY be dynamically loaded if users reject the idea of included.
-Or it may also be it's own stored procedure.
-This is still under consideration.

-3) The 'db2user' is a c module, possibly difficult for some to understand.
+User 'db2user' is a c module, possibly difficult for some to understand.
 I will likely add another 'db2rpg' to allow RPGers to participate within the framework of 'everything RPG'.

 # modules (incomplete)